 Where Is a Clean Catch Collected?

-For medical purposes, you will probably pee in a cup at the doctor’s office.
-For pre-employment screenings, you will probably go to a testing center.
+For medical purposes, you will probably pee in a cup at the doctor’s office, or you will probably go to a testing center.
 Rarely are these samples done at home.

 What Does a Urinalysis Test?